-How Freight master Flexport’s Ryan Petersen learned to CEO – TechCrunch
+How freight master Flexport’s Ryan Petersen learned to CEO – TechCrunch

 Luckily, the freight big-wigs were still laughing despite Flexport moving 7000 shipping containers per month for 1800 customers.
 “I don’t worry about startup competitors.
 I worry the big guys will stop thinking of us as such a joke” Petersen said that year.
 Soon incumbents like 25-year-old Chinese private delivery giant S.F.
 Express were allying with Flexport, leading another $100 million round in 2018.
 Meanwhile, Flexport was trying to sound more like its older competition.
 Petersen told me “We’re trying to retire the word ‘startup’.
 [Our clients] want a company that will help them grow, not the fly-by-night startup.”

 At that point, Petersen didn’t care if freight was appealing or not.
 “I never thought it was sexy or unsexy.
 I just thought it was a backstage pass to the world economy” he’d later say.
 Yet SoftBank’s Saudi-backed Vision Fund felt the attraction.
 Flexport was vertically integrating, adding freight financing so retailers could pay factories for good they’d sell months later.
-It was also chartering its own plane and building its own warehouses where it could experiment with next-generation logistics, scanning the physical dimensions of everything that came through its doors to optimize future shipments.
+It was also chartering its own plane and operating its own warehouses where it could experiment with next-generation logistics, scanning the physical dimensions of everything that came through its doors to optimize future shipments.

 By then, Flexport had plenty of exit options.
 But Petersen was enjoying the ride.
 “I’m just having fun.
 You have a purpose.
 You get invited to interesting things.
 Once you sell your business, you’re just another rich guy.
 I never want to sell the business.”
 Luckily, the potential to grab more of the freight forwarding profits convinced SoftBank to invest a jaw-dropping $1 billion into Flexport in early 2019 at a $3.2 billion post-money valuation.